johnsyweb/johnsyweb.github.io/_posts/2025-12-15-accessible-colours-over-solarized.markdown

 There's more to do on a few sub-sites, but publishing the current improvements early invites feedback and keeps future fixes small.
 If you spot anything awkward to read, please [get in touch](/contact/).

-I also created a [comprehensive style test page][style-test] that exercises every CSS colour combination used across the site—headings, body text, links, code blocks, metadata, search results, and more.
+I also created a comprehensive style test page that exercises every CSS colour combination used across the site—headings, body text, links, code blocks, metadata, search results, and more.
 This page is included in the Lighthouse accessibility audits (but excluded from performance/SEO checks since it's intentionally dense).
+This is only intended for testing, and is not deployed.
 You can verify the live site's accessibility using tools like [WAVE][wave] or [axe DevTools][axe-devtools].

 ## Lessons learned